Residential real estate witnessing K-shaped recovery: ICRA

-New Delhi, Feb 22 (IANS) The residential realty sector is witnessing a K-shaped recovery, said ratings agency ICRA.
+New Delhi: The residential realty sector is witnessing a K-shaped recovery, said ratings agency ICRA.

 As per an ICRA analysis, large listed players are recovering at a much better pace than smaller, unorganised players.